-4 Packing instructions for MabSelect in Chromaflow columns are described in Application Note 11-0007-52.
+4 See Application note: Methods for packing MabSelect media in production scale columns (11-0007-52).

 5 Larger pack stations might be required at larger diameters.

 All large-scale columns can be supplied as variable bed height columns.
 Do not choose large diameter columns if the bed height is low.